I may receive commissions from purchases made through links in this article. Full Disclosure

 Some do cheat sheets for crunchy products, some give ratings for products, some write reviews of products they try, and some help you stay up to date on the latest news.

-Like this one, there are many blogs out there.
+Like this one, there are many blogs (and instagrams) out there.
 I follow tons of other crunchy blogs and I learn quite a lot from them!
+Some favorites are: Green and Happy Mom, Mindful Momma, Grow Forage Cook Ferment, Reclaiming Vitality, Butter Nutrition, and A Life Adjacent.

-One of my favorites and one I frequent often (screen name: ‘spritzey’ if you ever want to say hi) is Crunchy Mamas on Babycenter’s community.
+One of my favorites and one I frequented very often in my early crunchy years (screen name: ‘spritzey’ if you ever want to say hi) is Crunchy Mamas on Babycenter’s community.

 As of right now, I have yet to find a non-parent crunchy forum.
 They all seem to be designed for parents or soon-to-be parents.
 However, if you know of a non-parent crunchy forum, let me know!